 By code, septic failures are defined as sewage rising to the ground surface or backing up into the building.
-Typically, permits are pulled in the Town of South Windsor for septic repairs and replacements due to insufficiencies identified during septic inspections as part of a realty transaction process and not due to a true failure.
+Typically, permits are pulled in the Town of South Windsor for septic repairs and replacements due to insufficiencies identified during septic inspections as part of a reality transaction process and not due to a true failure.
+The above repairs were completed in 2023, but did not impact the MS4.